 Wednesday, April 6, 2016

-10 Ways Millionaires Think Differently - The Top Ten Distinctions Between Millionaires and the Middle Class, Quick Book Summary
+Summary of The Top Ten Distinctions Between Millionaires and the Middle Class by Keith Camero Smith

 In The Top Ten Distinctions Between Millionaires and the Middle Class, by Keith Cameron Smith, Ballentine Books, 2007, Smith discusses ten distinctions in how middle-class thinking differs from how wealthy people think.